stuntrally/stuntrally3/Readme.md

 Stunt Rally is a 3D racing game with own Track Editor.
 Works on GNU/Linux and Windows.

-The game has a **rally** style of driving cars and sliding, mostly on gravel,
+For cars the game has a **rally** style of driving and sliding, mostly on gravel and loose surfaces.
 with possible **stunt** elements (jumps, loops, pipes) and generated roads from 3D spline.
-It also features many Sci-Fi vehicles and different planets🌌.
+It includes many Sci-Fi vehicles and different planets🌌.
+Even surreal locations.
 All [tracks](https://stuntrally.tuxfamily.org/tracks3) and [vehicles](https://stuntrally.tuxfamily.org/cars) can be browsed on website.

 SR 3.x is continuing old [Stunt Rally](https://github.com/stuntrally/stuntrally) 2.x,